Pat Dwyer (hurler)

-Patrick Dwyer (19 December 1965) is an Irish hurling manager and former player.
+Patrick Dwyer (born 19 December 1965) is an Irish hurling manager and former player.
 At club level he played with Carrickshock and was also a member of the Kilkenny senior hurling team.
 He usually lined out as a full-back.

 Career

 Dwyer first came to prominence at juvenile and underage levels with the Carrickshock club before eventually joining the club's top adult team.
 He first appeared on the inter-county scene with the Kilkenny junior team that won the All-Ireland Junior Championship title in 1988.
 This success saw Dwyer drafted on to the Kilkenny senior hurling team in 1989.
-He was full-back on the Kilkenny team that won consecutive All-Ireland CHampionship titles in 1992 and 1993.
+He was full-back on the Kilkenny team that won consecutive All-Ireland Championship titles in 1992 and 1993.
 Dwyer's other honours include two National League titles, three consecutive Leinster Championship medals and an All-Star Award.
 In retirement from playing he became involved in team management with Carrickshock.